Mealybug Description

 Lifecycle

-Mature female mealybugs can lay a large number of eggs ranging from 300-600 within a wax coated egg sac in the underside part of the leaves.
-After 10 days, eggs will hatch and nymphs emerge which are called “crawlers” light yellow in color without wax.
+Mature female mealybugs can lay a large number of eggs ranging from 300-600 within a wax-coated egg sac in the underside part of the leaves.
+After 10 days, eggs will hatch and nymphs emerge which are called “crawlers” and light yellow in color without wax.
 From what they called them, nymphs can actively move from one host plant to another searching for a feeding site.
 Female nymphs pass through 3 stages that may take around a month depending on the temperature before becoming an adult while male nymphs take longer with 5 stages.
-Several generations can occur on warm greenhouse each year.
+Several generations can occur in a warm greenhouse each year.

 Damage